pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

             - name: quarter-0
             - name: quarter-1
 ```

-As mentioned previously, exactly one semantic model must be used by a given
-driver.
-If a new model is added to the schema but clients are not updated,
-they'll encounter an object with no information from any known semantic model
-when they serialize into their known version of a NodeResourceSlice.
-This tells
-them that they cannot handle the object because the API was extended.

 Compared to labels, attributes in this model have values of exactly one
 type.
 As described later on, these attributes get used in CEL expressions that